 Check for white deposits around around drain holes as well as the stems if you suspect giving too much fertilizer.
 The cure is to flush the soil and root system with water and allow the excess to drain.

-More mature seedlings and plants can however suffer from nutrient deficiencies.
-But as it is difficult to know for sure, I recommend starting by adding nutrients in low dosages and then observe reactions.
-Remember, you always add nutrient but it is difficult to take away when given.
+More mature seedlings and plants can, however, suffer from nutrient deficiencies.
+But as it is difficult to know for sure, I recommend starting by adding nutrients in low dosages and then observing reactions.
+Remember, you always add nutrients but it is challenging to take away when given.